 What does it show?
 MPI (also known as occupancy index) compares your hotel’s occupancy to that of your competitors.
 It’s calculated by dividing your hotel occupancy by the market/other hotel occupancy.

-For example, your occupancy rate is 50 percent and the market average is 80 percent.
+For example, your occupancy rate is 50 percent, and the market average is 80 percent.
 The MPI would be 0.625, which is less than 1, meaning that your rate is lower.

 Why use it?
 As obvious as it may seem, it’s an important indicator to track.
 Basically, it shows if customers choose your hotel over others.

 Important to understand.
 As we’ve already mentioned, occupancy is not the best indicator of success as it doesn’t account for revenue (dropping rates can raise occupancy and the MPI but lead to financial losses).
-So, MPI is useful for knowing how your hotel stands in the market but can’t be used to evaluate its performance.
+So, MPI is useful for knowing how your hotel stands in the market, but it can’t be used to evaluate its performance.

 ARI (Average Rate Index)